-Artesia General Hospital is proud to offer mammograms using the latest, most accurate technology—all in a comfortable environment.
+Artesia General Hospital is proud to offer mammograms using most accurate and the most comfortable technology—all in a sensitive environment.

 The Genius™ 3D Mammography™ exam provides better, earlier breast cancer detection than traditional 2D mammography alone, which means fewer false positives, additional screenings and biopsies.
-In conventional 2D mammography, overlapping tissue is a leading reason why small breast cancers may be missed and normal tissue may appear abnormal, which leads to unnecessary callbacks for additional screening.
+And now, thanks to our new SmartCurve™ technology, mammograms are more comfortable due to a curved paddle that won’t pinch the breast.

 The Genius™ 3D Mammography™ exam is revolutionizing how breast cancer is detected by providing a better option for women of all breast densities compared to 2D alone.1-2 Researchers have found that:

 - The Genius™ 3D Mammography™ exam finds 20-65% more invasive breast cancers compared to 2D alone, an average increase of 41%.3